Data Contract

 Solution

 The standard practice of separating data from business logic can be applied to solve this problem.
-We can maintain the data and business logic in two separate smart contracts.
+We can maintain data and business logic in two separate smart contracts.
 The former contract stores and exposes basic data read and write functions with relevant access control much like a simple database.
-The latter contract read and write the required data by calling the data contract.
+The latter contract reads and writes the required data by calling the data contract.
+We can generalise this pattern to have a set of logic contracts accessing the same data contract.
+It is also possible to have multiple data contracts, but less common.

 Data contract pattern